sfei/trash-detection/readme.md

 ## Annotation

 Initial annotations for the trash detection project were created using [LabelImg](https://github.com/tzutalin/labelImg).
 These annotations were stored in the PascalVOC format (XML files) but have since been converted into a CSV file.
 For other machine learning projects we've begun using [CVAT](https://github.com/openvinotoolkit/cvat) for annotation work.

-Annotations are bundled with our dataset zip file, found at [insert link](https://sfei.org)

 ## Data and Model Files
 Cropped image data and annotation data (stored as CSV) can be found at: